 Step Two: Crumble And Bake

-Make the simple blueberry crumble topping by stirring together the dry ingredients.
-Next, add the melted vegan butter and stir to combine.
-Use your fingers to distribute the crumble evenly over the top of the blueberries.
+Make the blueberry crumble topping by stirring together the dry ingredients, and then stir in the melted butter.
+Use your fingers to distribute it evenly over the top of the blueberries.

 Then place the dish on a baking sheet in the preheated oven and bake for 50 minutes.
 The sides should be bubbly and the top should be a nice, golden brown.

-When it’s done, remove from oven and allow it to cool for 2 – 3 hours.
+When it’s done, remove it from the oven and allow it to cool for 2 to 3 hours.
 I know that’s a long time to wait, but it helps the sauce to thicken.
 We all want that thick sauce!

 Use these expert tips to make this easy blueberry crumble so tasty and delicious every time:

-- Make this into a gluten free crumble by using a gluten free 1:1 baking flour in place of the all-purpose flour.
-I love using Bob’s Red Mill 1:1 Baking Flour and it works!
+- Make this into a gluten-free crumble by using gluten-free baking flour in place of the all-purpose flour.

 What’s the difference between a crumble and a crisp?
 Both are used to describe a delicious fruity dessert with a streusel-like topping.